molangning/hells-tunnel/README.md

 ## What this should not be used for

-Don't use this for c2 channels, it will get flagged, use
+Don't use this for c2 channels, it will get flagged.